nalouie/nalouie.github.io/_pages/publications.md

 Senior Thesis Spring 2024
 ---
-Currently working on an expository senior thesis on the Chern-Gauss-Bonnet Theorem under Professor Gabriel Paternain at the University of Washington.
+Completed an expository senior thesis on the Chern-Gauss-Bonnet Theorem under Professor Gabriel Paternain at the University of Washington.

 REU Summer 2023
 ---